jhamer85/1.-Fantasy-Football-Analysis/README.md

 🛠️ **Tools Used:**
 - Microsoft Excel
+- VLOOKUP
+- conditional formatting
-- VLOOKUP, conditional formatting, dynamic formulas
+- dynamic formulas

 🚧 **Status:**
 Complete and available for review.
 Updated tweaks as I learn new code and think of improvements.